brouberol/pico-mixer/README.md

 C:\Users\you\Downloads\pico-mixer-main\pico-mixer-main>..\.venv\Scripts\python.exe app.py
 ```

 Finally, open your internet browser, and type the following address, then the Enter key: `http://localhost:8000`.
 Plug the keypad in.
-At that point, you should see as many bars as you have sound files (12 max).
+At that point, you should see as many bars as you have sound files (12 max), with colors, and you should see the 🔌 ✅ emoji, indicating that the keypad is plugged and recognized.

+Press a key, and low and behold, a sound should play.
+If that is not the case, check out the output of the command you ran in the terminal.
+If you see some lines with `404 -`, this means that you made a typo in the `title` attribute of that track, in the `config.json` file, and that it does not match the filename of the actual sound file.